itsalaidbacklife/CuttleRender/README.md

 PREVIOUS:
 -Began collapse_stack
-	-Added code to counter previous one-off if the top of the stack is a two -destroyAllPoints() completed
+	-Added function to destroy all face cards and bound it to 6, by default -Added code to counter previous one-off if the top of the stack is a two -destroyAllPoints() completed
 	-collapse_stack now deletes the one-off after  running chooseEffect()